A guide to slow broadband

 What is the fastest broadband package?

-The problem is that Virgin Media’s plans are not available across the whole country.
-However, if you can’t get access to Virgin Media broadband, don’t worry - it’s likely you’ll still be able to get reliable broadband, with good speeds, from a different broadband provider who does operate where you live.
+Virgin Media’s plans are not available across the whole country.
+If you can’t get access to Virgin Media broadband, you may be able to get reliable broadband, from a different broadband provider who operates where you live.